nushell/nushell/devdocs/FAQ.md

     - good practice: `nu_protocol::cli_error::report_error` or `report_error_new`
         - depending on whether you have access to a `StateWorkingSet`
     - if only relevant to in the field debugging: `log`-crate macros.

+## How do I check an environment variable?
+TODO

 ## WTF is `PipelineMetadata`?
 TODO